 All board members are non-paid volunteers committed to keeping Rick’s memory alive.

-Veteran Anaheim Police Department Sergeant and former United States Marine Corps Warrant Officer (.Ret) Steve served in the 4th LAR.
+Veteran Anaheim Police Department Sergeant and United States Marine Corps Warrant Officer II (.Ret) Steve served in the 4th LAR.

 Veteran Santa Ana Police Department Detective.
 Jose is a close friend of the Centanni Family and knew Rick since he was 2 years old.

 Father of Rick Centanni and retired Santa Ana Police Department Gang Unit Homicide/Assaults Detective-Sergeant.

 Our dedicated Secretary is the Son of Marine Staff Sergeant Ernesto Dorado, who was also a member of the 4th LAR with Rick.